smoothstonedesign/purpleChess/README.md

 2. The plugin will automatically activate and begin monitoring the time difference

 3. Background colors indicate:
-   - Dark blue: You have ≥20% more time than your opponent
+   - Dark blue: You have 25% or more time than your opponent
-   - Dark red: You have ≥20% less time than your opponent
+   - Dark red: You have 25% or less time than your opponent
    - Gradient: Proportional blend showing relative time difference

 ## Technical Details